CarsonHallford/PitcherData/README.md

 # PitcherData

-This is a Python script that utilizes a module by [Tnestico](https://github.com/tnestico/mlb_scraper)
+This is a Python script that utilizes a MLB Scraper module by [Tnestico](https://github.com/tnestico/mlb_scraper).